AnswerDotAI/FastHTML-Gallery/README.md

 ### Adding an Example

 The best way to contribute is by adding examples to the gallery.
+T

-1. Copy `examples/_hello_world` and modify the contents to create your new example.
+1. Copy a project director and modify the contents to create your new example.
-  + You must have a `homepage` function that generates the FastHTML for your app, like in the Hello World example.
+  + You must have a `homepage` function that generates the FastHTML for your app
 2. Optionally add a `text.md` file that will be rendered above the source code.
 This is great for adding links to references, docs, etc.
 3. Verify it looks good by running `uvicorn main:app` in the root of this git repo

 > Your app will be submounted, meaning the `/blah` route will be `/{dir_name}/blah` in your HTMX get/post/etc attributes.
 When using HTMX attributes (i.e., `hx-get` attribute), you will need to use the full path to the route after surmounting.
-You can see an example of this in the `examples/cascading_dropdowns` example application.
+You can see an example of this in the `cascading_dropdowns` example application.

 ### Other Contributions